identinet/justlib/README.md

 1. Clone repository as a submodule:
    `git submodule add https://github.com/identinet/justlib.git`
 2. Import library into your `Justfile`, see [examples](#examples).
+3. Install [nushell](https://www.nushell.sh/) dependency.
+This makes extensive use of nushell.
-3. Start using recipes from library, e.g. `just format` to format your Justfile.
+4. Start using recipes from library, e.g. `just format` to format your Justfile.

 ## Available recipes